seajoshc/p4adotnet/docs/computers/pm.md

 Consistent PMF surveying (regular pacing and measuring) throughout the pre-GA experience so you have data to reason about.

+Trying to build lots of plugins/integrations for 3P systems/tools is hard and doesn't scale well.
+You will ship a lot of v1's and never come back to them.
+Invest in the most critical apps that will actually get used.
+If you spend 2 eng time for 2 sprints on an app nobody uses for 12+ months just to potentially attract customers was it worth it?
+Name on the box helps a little but the story is stronger.
+Showcase the solution and it doesn't matter if you support their tool (yet).

 ## Launching a new SaaS product

 ### Before GA